Ugandans criticize oil pipeline deal with Tanzania and Total | DW | 13.04.2021

 A blessing or a curse?

-Robert Kyomuhendo Ruhigwa, a resident of Uganda's Albertine region where the oil was discovered 15 years ago, is hopeful that the pipeline project will create much-needed jobs for unemployed youths.
+Robert Kyomuhendo Ruhigwa, a resident of Uganda's Albertine region, where the oil was discovered 15 years ago, is optimistic that the pipeline project will create much-needed jobs for unemployed youths.

 "We have a lot of expectations.
-I'm a 25-year-old and I expect that when government gets money from oil, it will invest it in education.
+I'm a 25-year-old, and I expect that, when the government gets money from oil, it will invest it in education.
 We don't have any universities in the region.
 We expect the government to work with the oil companies to ensure that the youth get jobs," he told DW.

-Kampala residnt Christopher Kisekka is doubful that the oil sector holds benefits for Ugandans.
-"Many Ugandans are expecting to supply these companies with needed materials but requirements to be are suppleir are very high and very few people will meet these requirements," he told DW.
+Kampala resident Christopher Kisekka is doubtful that the oil sector holds benefits for Ugandans.
+"Many Ugandans are expecting to supply these companies with needed materials but requirements to be our supplier are very high and very few people will meet these requirements," he told DW.

-Beneath the waters and on the banks of Lake Albert, a 160-km natural border separating Uganda from the Democratic Republic of the Congo, lie some 6.5 billion barrels of crude, of which about 1.4 billion barrels are currently accessible.
+Beneath the waters and on the banks of Lake Albert, a 160-kilometer natural border that separates Uganda from the Democratic Republic of the Congo, lie some 6.5 billion barrels of crude, of which about 1.4 billion barrels are currently accessible.

 The Uganda reserves could last 25 to 30 years with a peak production of 230,000 barrels per day.
 However, on March 1, more than 250 local and international organizations addressed major banks in a letter calling upon them to refrain from financing "the longest heated crude oil pipeline in the world", according to AFP news agency.